We all need God's mercy - pilgrimage tour to Krakow and surroundings

-Additionally visiting in Auschwitz Memorial and exkursions to the Tatra Mountains, Wadowice - birthplace of St John Paul II, Auschwitz - Birkenau Memorial Museum and to the Wieliczka Saltmine.
+Additionally visiting in Auschwitz Memorial and excursions to the Tatra Mountains, Wadowice - birthplace of St John Paul II, Auschwitz - Birkenau Memorial Museum and to the Wieliczka Salt Mine.

 The rest of the day to your disposal.

-Day 3.
-Krakow - Wadowice – Auschwitz Memprial – Krakow
+Day 3 Krakow - Wadowice – Auschwitz Memorial – Krakow

 We leave for Wadowice, the birthplace of St John Paul II.
 We will pray in the parish church where the future saint was baptised.

 Then we travel on to the Auschwitz – Birkenau Memorial Museum for a tour of the former concentration camp Auschwitz I, including the starvation cell where St Maksymilian Kolbe died a martyr’s death, and the death camp of Auschwitz II – Birkenau, where the Nazis murdered over a million people in the gas chambers, most of them Jews.
 Among them was the Christian-Jewish patron saint of Europe, Edith Stein (St Teresa Benedicta of the Cross).
 Return to Krakow.

 morning departure for Czestochowa.
 The Pauline Monastery at Jasna Gora in Czestochowa, with the miraculous image of Our Lady of Częstochowa (the Black Madonna) is one of the foremost Marian sanctuaries in the world, and the Poles’ national sanctuary.
 Tour of the monastery, prayer before the icon, and Holy Mass in the basilica - the main monastery church.